mathiasertl/django-ca/docs/source/changelog/TBR_1.29.0.rst

 django-ca specific settings where moved to a Pydantic model, providing better and more consistent setting validation on start up and more type safety at runtime.

+* :ref:`settings-ca-default-subject` and subjects in profiles now support the same (more verbose) format as exposed via the API.
+Support for the old format will be removed in ``django-ca==2.2``.
 * :ref:`settings-ca-default-expires`, the default expiry time for certificates created *without* ACMEv2, now has a default value of 365 days.
 The minimum value is now also one day (instead of just a positive value).
 * Consistently parse serials in :ref:`settings-ca-default-ca` :ref:`settings-ca-passwords` and